The Complexity of Drawing Graphs on Few Lines and Few Planes: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-\begin{enumerate}[leftmargin=*,noitemsep] \item We have determined the computational complexity of the affine cover numbers $\rho^1_2$ and $\rho^1_3$.
-The corresponding decision problems $\rho^1_2(G)\le k$ and $\rho^1_3(G)\le k$ turn out to be $\erclass$-complete.
+We have determined the complexity of computing the line cover numbers $\rho^1_2$ and $\rho^1_3$, which turned out to be $\erclass$-complete.
 On the positive side, these problems admit an FPT algorithm (Corollary~\ref{cor:line-cover-fpt}).
-This is impossible for the plane cover number $\rho^2_3$, unless $\mathrm{P}=\mathrm{NP}$, because the decision problem $\rho^2_3(G)\le k$ is NP-hard even for $k=2$ (Theorem~\ref{thm:rhoeq2} in Section~\ref{sec:complexity-rho23}).
-If $k$ is arbitrary and given as a part of the input, then this problem is in $\erclass$ (Lemma~\ref{lem:inER})---but is it $\erclass$-hard?
+This is impossible for the plane cover number $\rho^2_3$ (unless $\cP=\cNP$) because the decision problem \enquote{$\rho^2_3(G) \le k$?} is \cNP-hard even for $k=2$ (Theorem~\ref{thm:rhoeq2}).
+If $k$ is arbitrary and given as a part of the input, then this problem is in~$\erclass$ (Lemma~\ref{lem:inER})---but is it $\erclass$-hard?